 Sweat! uses an interesting text menu system for selecting the events.
 The letters are nice and large, and seem to be staggered up and down.
 This effect makes for a stylish yet easy to read menu.
 The first menu will ask if you want to practice an event, compete in a single event, or do the whole decathlon.
 Since this prototype is incomplete only "Single Event" or "Practice" really do anything.
 Selecting "Decathalon" (note the spelling error) will allow you to select how many players there are (from one to nine), and then bring up a name entry screen.
 You can enter your name if you want, but after that you'll see the message "Why Not Pick A Different Event" and be brought back to the main menu.

 If you chose "Single Event" or "Practice", the event select menu will appear and list all ten of the planned events.
 Since work was stopped quite early on Sweat! only three of the events are actually selectable.
 Selecting anything other than Hurdles, 100 Meters, or 400 Meters will result in the message "Why Not Pick A Different Event".
 These events appear to be more or less fully playable, although there is no sound.
-You see your man at the starting line, and the words "READY", "SET", and "BANG!" will appear on the wall.
+Once selected you'll see your man at the starting line, and the words "READY", "SET", and "BANG!" will appear on the wall.
 Once you make it to the finish line the game will freeze, but pressing select will bring you back to the main menu.

 The controls for Sweat! are a bit odd, as the first player joystick port uses the paddle controllers (used for navigating the menus and the Shot Put event), and the second port uses the joystick controller (used in the running events).
 The joystick controls are similar to Track & Field or Decathlon in that you must move the joystick left and right to simulate running.
 However, unlike T&F and Decathlon the running motion isn't very smooth, and if the joystick is moved too rapidly the game will not pick up on the movement.
 A medium-fast motion is recommended for the best results.
 Pressing the button will cause your player the jump, which is only useful to get over the hurdles (although you can hop your way to the finish line if you wish).

 The graphics on the race screen though are very impressive, even for the Supercharger.
 The graphics are large, brightly colored, and very detailed.
-As your character hops his way to victory, you can see the three layers of the background scroll at different rates in what may be the one of the most advanced uses of parallax scrolling on the Atari 2600.
+As your character runs or hops his way to victory, you can see the three layers of the background scroll at different rates in what may be the one of the most advanced uses of parallax scrolling on the Atari 2600.
 The stadium is on one layer, the hills are on a second layer, and the mountains in the background are on yet a third layer.
-The scrolling is very smooth and really adds alot to the game.
+The scrolling is very smooth and really adds a lot to the game.

 Prototype #2 (Shot Put)